hjkng/audiogenX/rebuttal.md

 ### Weakness 1: Addressing readability.

 ### Weakness 2: Addressing questions for ML explanation methods.
 We agree that the definition of faith explanation is crucial to meeting the criteria.
 While proper evaluating metrics are required, such ground truths and labels do not exist in generation tasks.
 When the same textual input is fed into the generation model, the output can vary due to top-p (nucleus) sampling.
 Thus, we evaluate the explanations upon the metrics, KL-divergence using the PaSST audio classifier, commonly applied in audio generation models but modified in the context of explainability.

-Besides evaluation metrics, we conduct the sanity check by generating explanations for random initialized networks.
+Besides evaluation metrics, we conduct the sanity check by generating explanations for random initialized networks that predict the audio tokens.
+The results are shown in Figure (3) of the attached PDF.
+Unlike the explanations generated based on the trained AudioGen, all models, including the baseline, produced results where the influence of each token was nearly indistinguishable.
+This indicates that AudioGen generates faithful explanations.

 ### Weakness 3: Benefits of the proposed explanations.